 Skip to content

-Rune provides a pattern for handling type-safe custom events.
+Rune provides a type-safe custom event handling pattern.

 typescript